KBryan/ethereum_dot_net/README.md

 # Ethereum Rpc .NET

 **C# .NET wrapper for Ethereum RPC client**
-## Thanks to NEthereum and other sample .Net implementations
+## Thanks to bunch of Ethereum .Net implementations

 Notes: Shh protocol is partially implemented and db_putString, db_getString, db_putHex, db_getHex have been deprecated